wetryingtodorock/getblock-docs/en/rpc-service/op/json-rpc/optimism_eth_getWork.md

 ---
-title: optimism:eth_getWork \[POST\] {disallowed}
+title: optimism:eth_getWork  {disallowed} - Optimism
-description: Returns the hash of the current block, the seedHash, and the boundarycondition to be met (“target”).Currently unavailable.
+description: Example code for the optimism:eth_getWork  {disallowed} json-rpc method. Сomplete guide on how to use optimism:eth_getWork  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters